I pin my hopes to quiet processes and small circles, in which vital and transforming events take place.

 Rufus Jones (1863-1948)

-Adults need a space and place to move deeply into their own experience and grow in the light of Jesus and his way in the world.
+Adults need a space and place to move deeply into their own experiences and grow in the light of Jesus and his way in the world.
 Simply telling others where they must go or what they must do won’t cut it.
 Our mentoring tables need to be set for unhurried conversation.

 Dialogue is a critical gift.
 The back-and-forth conversational work of listening and question asking, reflection, clarification, and discernment are necessary for development and maturity.
 Too often, educators or developers of others focus on the presentation or the performance—the monologue—without majoring in the hard work of cultivating dialogue.

 Most of us yearn for more than the chitchat prompted by the fill-in-the-blank small group questions.
-We long for meaningful conversation around the biggest questions of our lives.
+We long for meaningful conversations around the biggest questions of our lives.
 We want to candidly ask others whether they think the dreams and hopes we carry within us are of the Spirit or not.

 It is a small yet powerful matter—our ability to talk and listen—to use words and silence well with each other.
 Margaret Wheatley shared a lesson she learned from a friend and colleague, Juanita Brown.